Bern67/ESR505/BBLReport.md

-To better understand the relationship between fish lenght and weight, we transormed the data for a linear comparison (Figure 5).
+To better understand the relationship between fish lenght and weight, we transormed the data for a linear comparison (Figure 5, Table 1).
 The length-weight relationship was $Log Weight = 2.85 Log Length - 10.64$, and the estimated correlation between weight and length was 0.986.
 Since the residuals plots are horizontal (not curved or sloped), equal width, and uniformely scattered along the horizontal axis, we concluded that the regression model is a good fit.
 The four age-1 fish (49 to 54 mm) from the second sampling event were not included in the length-weight analysis because they skew the correlation for larger fish.

 \pagebreak